Crisp, clear, compelling ideas worth spreading!

 “The Opioid Epidemic: How the Medical Industry Created a Public Health Crisis”

-Dr. Chris Johnson is a nationally recognized expert on the opioid and heroin epidemic which currently claims over 25,000 American lives per year.
-He has spoken throughout the country on this topic to medical and non-medical audiences alike, and brings an urgent message on the need to reform a medical industry that has prioritized business interests over patient safety.
+Dr. Chris Johnson is an emergency physician and nationally recognized expert on the opioid and heroin epidemic.
+He has spoken throughout the country on this topic and brings an urgent message on the need to reform an industry that has prioritized business interests over patient safety.
 He is Chair of the MN Department of Human Services Opioid Prescribing Work Group and serves on the Boards of the Steve Rummler Hope Network and Physicians for Responsible Opioid Prescribing.

 “Let’s End World Hunger with the Straw Bale Gardens Method”

-Twenty seven years ago, Joel Karsten, a landscape designer with a BS in Horticultural Science from the University of MN, pioneered a method of growing vegetables in bales of straw.
-Joel has now written four best selling books which have been translated into many languages, and has traveled extensively to spread his method world-wide.
-Straw Bale Gardening offers real hope for people in some of the poorest places in earth to grow their own food in conditions where it has never before been possible.
+Twenty seven years ago, Joel Karsten, an entrepreneur with a BS in Horticultural Science from the University of MN, pioneered a unique method for growing vegetables in bales of straw.
+Joel has written four best selling books on the subject, since translated into many languages, and has traveled extensively to spread his method world-wide.
+Straw Bale Gardening offers real hope for people in some of the poorest places on earth, to grow their own food in conditions where it has never been possible.

 “Maintaining a Peer Relationship in Asymmetric Circumstances”

-With degrees in Aerospace Engineering and Computer Science, Chad Martin has been working in software and test management for companies including Digital River and Lockheed Martin.
+With degrees in Aerospace Engineering and Computer Science, Chad Martin has been working in software and test management for companies including Medtronic and Lockheed Martin.
 An Eagle Scout with a pilot’s license and a passion for music, Chad has been married for over 17 years.
-He and his wife have an eight year old daughter.
-FIve years ago, Chad’s wife had a major stroke.
+He and his wife have an nine year old daughter.
+Nearly six years ago, Chad’s wife had a major stroke.
 He is driven to share what he’s learned from his experience being a caregiver in an asymmetric relationship who is also focused on maintaining a healthy partnership with his wife.